Bajaj Finance Ltd (NSE: BAJFINANCE) Q4 2026 Earnings Call dated Apr. 29, 2026

 Bharat Shah

-Overall, symphony in terms of return on asset and return on equity typically tended to be buoyant and in our favor.
-Post Covid, that equation has been a little more middling type where generally the final symphony outcome in form of ROE still is healthy by mice compared to any benchmark anyway.
-But compared to our own benchmark, the crescendo has not been rising, but kind of so to say, undulating one up and down type, do you think?
-Finally, with the AI in place, with a lot of, a lot of attenuating sectors hopefully behind us now, are we really poised in a way where all the norms kind of combine together to produce a rising crescendo rather than kind of even or at times falling crescendo that we saw instead of that on a more long term basis, we are slated for a rising crescendo.
+Post-COVID, that equation has been a little more middling type where generally, the final symphony outcome in form of ROE is still healthy by miles compared to any benchmark anyway.
+But compared to our own benchmark, the crescendo has not been rising, but kind of, so to say, undulating one up and down type.
+Do you think finally with the AI in play with a lot of attenuating sectors hopefully behind us.
+Now are we really poised in a way where all the notes kind of combined together to produce a rising crescendo rather than kind of even or at times falling crescendo that we saw.
+Instead of that, on a more long-term basis, we are slated for the rising crescendo.

 Rajeev Jain

-It’s a — okay, your observation is correct.
-I think first point point number two, I think pre Covid to now, Bharat, company is 4x, 115 — 140,000 crore balance sheet three and a half x we are finding 10,000 crore.
+Okay, your observation is correct.
+I think first point.
+Point number two, I think pre-COVID to now, Bharat bhai company is 4x, INR140,000 crore balance sheet, 3.5x.
+We are INR510,000 crores.
 That’s point number two.
 But through this period, the return on assets have grown.
-Through this period, if you take only two measures of return on assets and return on equity have remained.
-And I’m on panel panel 35, we were at FY19 22 and a half.
-We had just raised FY20, 20.2% and we remain between 19 and 20%.
+Through this period, if you take only two measures of return on assets and return on equity have remained — and I’m on panel 35, we were at FY ’19, 22.5%.
+We had just raised FY ’20, 20.2% and we have remained between 19% and 20%.
 So that’s point two.

 Operator